 Co-sleeping, or having a parent’s sleeping space overlap with a child’s, is a popular parenting tactic used to help an infant and/or baby sleep better.
 But at what age should parents stop co-sleeping?
 It can be a hard decision to make but the consensus among experts is that it should be around two years old.
 At this age, children are developing their motor skills and need more room to spread out which can often be difficult within the boundaries of co-sleeping.

 Additionally, parents need to reestablish their own sleep space for their own comfort and well-being.
 Establishing rules and boundaries around bedtime will also help to prevent behaviors that may arise from prolonged co-sleeping such as separation anxiety.
-Overall, though many benefits come from co-sleeping, it is best practice to stop around two years old for both parties involved to get the most out of the sleeping experience.
+Overall, though many benefits come from co-sleeping, it is best practice to stop around two years old for both parties involved to get the most out of the sleeping experience (Learn to create a sleeping schedule for your 2 years old).

 Is It Hard To Transition From Co-Sleeping?